 - The Aetna HealthSave (HSA) Plan: Covers in-network services at 90% and has three-tier prescription copays after you meet your deductible.
 It offers access to a large network of providers and the option to go out of network at a higher cost.
 You can manage health care spending through your Health Savings Account, and Adobe will contribute to that account, too!
 Just be sure you are eligible for an HSA before you enroll in this plan.
 Watch the 2019 video to learn more about this plan.

 - The Aetna HealthSave Basic Plan: Covers the same types of services as the Aetna HealthSave (HSA) plan, at a lower per-paycheck price.
-However, it also has higher deductibles and out-of-pocket maximums and pays for a smaller share of medical expenses—80% in network after you meet your deductible—so when you need care, you’ll pay more.
+However, it also has higher deductibles and out-of-pocket maximums and pays for a smaller share of medical expenses—80% in network after you meet your deductible—so when you get care, you’ll pay more.
 Also, Adobe will not contribute to the HSA if you choose to open one with your own contributions.
 This plan may be right for you if you mainly go to the doctor for preventive care, or for a few checkups a year or are not eligible for an HSA because HSA contributions are optional.
-Watch this 5-minute video to learn more about this plan.
+Watch the 2019 video to learn more about this plan.

-- The Kaiser HMO (California): Offers a network many find easy and convenient to use.
+- The Kaiser HMO (California and Washington): Offers care in a way many find easy and convenient to use.
 But you have less flexibility—you must use Kaiser doctors, specialists, pharmacies and facilities, and your care is subject to referrals from your primary care physician.
-Your paycheck contributions are higher, but when you get care but you pay more per-paycheck than with the other two options.
-This plan also has less flexibility in terms of what doctors and providers you can see.
-Watch this 2-minute video to learn more about this plan.
+Your paycheck contributions are higher, but when you get care, you pay low copays for most eligible services.
+Watch the 2019 video to learn more about this plan.
 Kaiser is available to eligible California employees (and Washington employees, beginning in 2019) who live within Kaiser’s Service Area (based on your home ZIP code) as defined in Kaiser Evidence of Coverage plan documents.